 Salary is defined as per Section 17(1) of the Income Tax Act that it is anything paid to an employee in exchange for their work – whether it’s an hourly wage, annual salary, commission, tips, bonuses, or benefits.
 In addition to that, there are multiple allowances that comes under salary.

-Salary allowances are categorized into three such as taxables, non-taxable, and partially taxable allowances:
+They are categorized into three such as taxable, non-taxable, and partially taxable :

 ● Other allowance in salary

-● Conveyance allowance under section 10 14 ii of the income tax act
+● Conveyance under section 10 14 ii of the income tax act

-● Entertainment allowance – deduction under section 16 ii
+● Entertainment – deduction under section 16 ii

 ● Other allowance